codebycarlos/scriptpilot/README.md

 For security purposes, some functionality may be disabled (primarily, external invocation of scripts).
 Users require either a LinkedIn account or an email to log in:

-https://scriptpilot-demo.herokuapp.com (Update: offline since Heroku disabled free tier)
+https://scriptpilot-demo.herokuapp.com (Update: offline since Heroku ended support for free tier services)

 ## Documentation